Using Intel Performance Primitives (IPP) with JUCE and CMake

 Using actions/cache/save allows you to just run the download and install once, no matter what happens afterwards.

-However, Intel does provide CMake helpers to help locate and install IPP.
+However, Intel provides CMake helpers to help locate and install IPP.
 After installing on Windows, you can find them in C:\Program Files (x86)\Intel\oneAPI\ipp\latest\lib\cmake\ipp

-Supposedly their CMake exports a variable called IPP_LIBRARIES containing a list of targets you can link against, however it didn’t work for me, nor others.
+Supposedly their CMake exports a variable called IPP_LIBRARIES containing a list of targets you can link against, however of course it didn’t work for me.
+Nor others.
+Let me know if it worked for you.

 find_package(IPP)